Send us a message

 While Stripe has a standard starting rate, that number isn't set in stone.
 "The 0.25% transaction fee is just the starting point.
 Your final cost is influenced by your sales."
 As your business grows and you process more transactions, you can often qualify for volume-based discounts.
 This is great news for high-volume businesses because it means your per-transaction cost for revenue recognition can actually decrease over time.
 It’s always a good idea to talk to their sales team to see what kind of custom pricing might be available for your specific transaction volume, ensuring you get the best possible rate as you scale.

-Running a Cost-Benefit Analysis
+How to Run a Quick Cost-Benefit Analysis

 To truly understand the value, you need to weigh the direct costs against the benefits.
 Think beyond the transaction fees and consider what you gain.
 For many businesses, the primary benefit is streamlined compliance and simplified accounting.
 As we've covered in our Stripe Revenue Recognition pricing guide, the platform "supports fast-growing businesses by simplifying and automating their accounting processes."
 This automation is especially valuable for ecommerce companies with high transaction volumes or diverse product lines.
 When you can trust that your revenue is being recognized correctly without manual oversight, you free up resources and reduce the risk of costly compliance mistakes.

-Calculating Time and Resource Savings
+Calculating Your Time and Resource Savings

 One of the biggest returns on investment comes from time and resource savings, which can be easy to overlook.
 Think about the hours your finance team currently spends manually tracking revenue, creating spreadsheets, and correcting errors.
 Stripe allows businesses to "establish and automate rules for revenue recognition, ensuring alignment with their specific accounting procedures."
 This automation directly translates into saved hours.
 Your team can then redirect their focus from tedious data entry to more strategic activities like financial planning and analysis.
 This efficiency gain not only reduces operational costs but also helps your team work more effectively, making it a powerful, if less obvious, benefit.